Rihcus/Bluebububbles-Cloudflare-guide/BlueBubbles x Cloudflare Tunnels.md

 3. Run the following command in a terminal `cloudflared tunnel --url localhost:1234 `
 4. In bluebubbles server settings set the proxy service to dynamic dns and input the url given by Cloudflare in the terminal (something like try Cloudflare) (example:  https://various-bleeding-earnings-lap.trycloudflare.com/)

-## Method 2 Setup Cloudflare and Bluebubbles with a domain
+## Method 2 Setup Cloudflare and Bluebubbles with a domain (this part is work in progress.....)

 Pros: